briaugenreich/advent-of-code-2021/day1/Readme.md

 ```
 In this example, there are 7 measurements that are larger than the previous measurement.

-## How many measurements are larger than the previous measurement?
+### How many measurements are larger than the previous measurement?
 1532.

-# --- Part Two ---
+# :star: --- Part Two --- :stars:
 Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.

 Instead, consider sums of a three-measurement sliding window.
 Again considering the above example: